-While trees are dominant ornamental features in your home landscape, they share this area with turfgrasses, shrubs, and other plants.
-All these plants are bedded in a common resource: the soil.
-The roots of trees, shrubs, turfgrass, and bedding plants intermingle and compete for water and nutrients.
+Trees, although dominant features in the landscape, share a common resource with turfgrasses, shrubs and other plants in the area—the soil.
+All of the plants roots intermingle and compete for water and nutrients.
 The roots of a single mature tree may extend well into your lawn or flower beds.

-Every treatment applied to the lawn (fertilizer and herbicide, for example) can impact the appearance and vitality of a tree.
-Conversely, treatments applied to a tree, such as pruning and fertilizing, can influence the appearance and vitality of the underlying turfgrass.
-The care of each plant in a landscape can affect the health of every plant in that landscape.
+Every treatment applied to the lawn can impact the appearance and vitality of a tree.
+Conversely, treatments applied to a tree can influence the appearance and vitality of the underlying turfgrass.
+The care of each plant in a landscape can affect the health of every plant in the landscape.

 Learn more about improving your tree’s health.